BitEscrow/escrow-sdk/docs/api/deposit.md

 - [DepositData](../data/deposit.md#depositdata)
 - [TxOutput](../data/oracle.md#txoutput)

+---

 ## Commit to a Contract

-Register and commit a utxo in the blockchain/mempool to a contract.
+Register and commit a utxo to a published contract.

 **Request Format**